 Our Drive Through The Painted Desert In Arizona

 Despite having been awake since a very early hour, it was not until about 10:30 a.m. that Bob and I decided to make a run for the North Rim of the Grand Canyon.
 It was approximately 200 miles from the South Rim, and the roads were very good, so there was plenty of time left in the day to get there and back again.
-One of the striking features of landscape to impress us along the route was the Painted Desert with its myriad formations in all colours of the rainbow.
+One of the striking features of landscape to impress us along the route was the Painted Desert with its myriad formations in all colors of the rainbow.

 As we descended the South Rim towards Cameron, the mercury soared and continued to climb as we sped along Highway 89 going north through the Painted Desert.
 We had been enjoying rather temperate weather in Grand Canyon National Park, complete with downright chilly evenings, so it was a shock to our systems to find the temperature skyrocketing but no surprise given that we were entering an arid desert region.